Isaiah 41 – Fear Not

 d.
 Indeed you are nothing: But they cannot do anything.
 So, the accusation is made based upon the evidence: your work is nothing; he who chooses you is an abomination.

 e.
-Indeed, you are nothing, and your work is nothing: Paul quotes this idea in 1 Corinthians 8:4, when he writes, Therefore concerning the eating of things offered to idols, we know that an idol is nothing in the world, and that there is no other God but one.
+Indeed, you are nothing, and your work is nothing: Paul quoted this idea in 1 Corinthians 8:4, when he wrote, Therefore concerning the eating of things offered to idols, we know that an idol is nothing in the world, and that there is no other God but one.

 3. (25-29) The LORD’s summation: Idols are worthless, and man is so limited.

 I have raised up one from the north,